Pliosauroidea: Large pliosauroids

+Some pliosauroids, all in Pliosauridae, reached very large sizes (in excess of 10m) that make them the largest of all plesiosaurs (though the largest elasmosaurs are longer due to their extremely long necks).

-In 2002, the discovery of a very large pliosauroid was announced in Mexico.
+In 2002, the discovery of a very large pliosaur was announced in Mexico.
 This pliosauroid came to be known as the "Monster of Aramberri".
 Although widely reported as such, it does not belong to the genus Liopleurodon.
 The remains of this animal, consisting of a partial vertebral column, were dated to the Kimmeridgian of the La Caja Formation.
 The fossils were found much earlier, in 1985, by a geology student and were at first erroneously attributed to a theropod dinosaur by Hahnel.
 The remains originally contained part of a rostrum with teeth (now lost).

 In August 2006, palaeontologists of the University of Oslo discovered the first remains of a pliosaur on Norwegian soil.
-The remains were described as "very well preserved, as well as being unique in their completeness".
-The large animal was determined to be a new species of Pliosaurus.
-In the summer of 2008, the fossil remains of the huge pliosaur were dug up from the permafrost on Svalbard, a Norwegian island close to the North Pole.
-The excavation of the find is documented in the 2009 History television special Predator X.
+The remains were noted for their giant size and described as "very well preserved, as well as being unique in their completeness".
+In the summer of 2008, this specimen was excavated from the permafrost on Svalbard, a Norwegian island close to the North Pole.
+The excavation of the find is documented in the 2009 History television special Predator X. The specimen was later described as a new species of Pliosaurus, P. funkei.

-On 26 October 2009, palaeontologists reported the discovery of potentially the largest pliosauroid yet found.
+On 26 October 2009, palaeontologists reported the discovery of potentially the largest pliosaur yet found.
 Found in cliffs near Weymouth, Dorset, on Britain's Jurassic Coast, the fossil had a skull length of 6 ft 5 in.
 Palaeontologist Richard Forrest told the BBC: "I had heard rumours that something big was turning up.
 But seeing this thing in the flesh, so to speak, is just jaw dropping.
 It is simply enormous."
-It was determined that the specimen belonged to a new species that scientists named Pliosaurus kevani.
+The specimen was later described as a new species of Pliosaurus, P. kevani.

-In December 2023, the recent discovery of a pliosaur skull on the Dorset coast was described as "one of the most complete specimens of its type ever discovered".
-The discovery and research of the skull was covered in the PBS documentary Attenborough and the Jurassic Sea Monster hosted by David Attenborough.
+In December 2023, the discovery of a pliosaur skull on the Dorset coast was described as "one of the most complete specimens of its type ever discovered".
+The excavation and research of the skull was covered in the PBS documentary Attenborough and the Jurassic Sea Monster hosted by David Attenborough.